North Gibson School Corporation

 The North Gibson School Corporation is the second largest of the three public school governing institutions in Gibson County, Indiana, United States as well as one of the twenty largest in enrollment in Southwestern Indiana.
 The NGSC is responsible for a district including three townships of northern and northeastern Gibson County; Patoka, Washington, and White River.
-However, the Gibson-Pike-Warrick Special Education Cooperative sends the majority of the special needs students from Pike and Gibson Counties to Princeton Community High School, the high school of the district.
+However, the Gibson-Pike-Warrick Special Education Cooperative sends the majority of the students in special education from Pike and Gibson Counties to Princeton Community High School, the high school of the district.